SoumyaPatra24/Nettantra/README.md

 # Nettantra

-This is the Basic Vaccine Slot Booking
+This is the Basic Vaccine Slot Booking Assignment